Yoctol/bottender/website/versioned_docs/version-1.3.0/channel-slack-setup.md

 > **Note:**
 >
-> - If you are not familiar with how Slack bots work, you can find detailed instructions from DialogFlow's [Slack Integration Document](https://cloud.google.com/dialogflow/docs/integrations/slack)
+> - If you are not familiar with how Slack bots work, you can find detailed instructions from Dialogflow's [Slack Integration Document](https://cloud.google.com/dialogflow/docs/integrations/slack)

 ### Access Token & Signing Secret (or Verification Token)